ikavodo/akov.github.io/_posts/2024-11-12-fourier-transform-tutorial-pt-1.markdown

 ---

 ## Introduction
 If there's one thing the internet is full of (except for [cats](https://www.youtube.com/watch?v=Of2HU3LGdbo&pp=ygUQc2hhcmsgY2F0IHJvb21iYQ%3D%3D)) it's tutorials about the Fourier Transform.
-Some of these are [really well done](https://betterexplained.com/articles/an-interactive-guide-to-the-fourier-transform/), so why should anyone bother write more blog posts about the topic?
+Some of these are [really well done](https://betterexplained.com/articles/an-interactive-guide-to-the-fourier-transform/), so why should anyone bother to write more blog posts about the topic? \\
-In my case, the answer is quite selfish: I'm currently studying DSP into depth via Sanjit Mitra's great book ["Digital signal processing: a computer-based approach"](https://www.mathworks.com/academia/books/digital-signal-processing-mitra.html), and I want some vehicle to test my deeper understanding of the underlying concepts, beyond solving the exercises in the book (of which there are many).
+In my case, the answer is quite selfish: I'm currently studying DSP into depth via Sanjit Mitra's great book ["Digital signal processing: a computer-based approach"](https://www.mathworks.com/academia/books/digital-signal-processing-mitra.html), and I want some vehicle to test my deeper understanding of the underlying concepts, beyond solving the (many) exercises in the book.
 What better way to do so than by trying to mediate my understanding to an external reader?

 ---

-## Discrete time Fourier transform (DTFT) Basics
+## The basics

 ### Discrete-Time Fourier Transform (DTFT)

 Let's start with some definitions.
 Let x[n] be some sequence (if x[n] is finite- we extend it infinitely in each direction by zero-padding).
-The Discrete-Time Fourier Transform (DTFT) of a discrete-time signal x[n' is given by the following formula:
+The Discrete-Time Fourier Transform (DTFT) of a discrete-time signal x[n] is given by the following formula:

 <div>
 $$X(e^{j\omega}) = \sum_{n=-\infty}^{\infty} x[n] e^{-j\omega n}, \quad \omega \in [-\pi, \pi]$$